We offer options that range from $ 65 to $ 215, to give you exactly what you're looking for:

 For Premium orders, please add at least 3-4 business days for design time, as we go back and forth with you with previews and changes.
 (If there are fewer changes, the book goes out to print faster; if more changes are required, the processing time is naturally longer.)

 That said, we have had very successful books created in a month, and even less if the letters had already been collected.

 As many as you want.

 There are no limitations.
 For the 2012 campaign, Obama´s collaborators created an album with more than 600 letters (for which we made a 14-pound custom artisan book).
-Our book prices hold for books with up-to 300 pages (which is a lot!).
+Our standard books can hold up-to 450 pages (which is a lot!).

 Designing the book for printing is an interative process that involves both a human and a computer algorithm.
 The algorithm lays out the letters and pictures on the printed page, following a set of rules, and the human revises and checks the quality (e.g. making sure that the layout is consistent across letters, that paragraphs stay together on a page, that a letter doesn't overflow to the next page unnecessarily, that the images are cropped and rotated as needed, etc).
 The process repeats itself until all issues are ironed out.

 These are the rules that the algorithm follows:

 - Each letter goes on its own page (extending to more pages if they are longer)

 - The first page each letter has the name of the writer (and optionally a location where they wrote from)